When to treat

 Amoxicillin for 5 days - if no previous antibiotic treatment in preceding 4 weeks

-If treatment with amoxicillin in preceding 4 weeks or consider high risk of complications
+If treatment with amoxicillin in preceding 4 weeks or considered high risk of complications:

 Co-amoxiclav for 5 days1,2